hermanzdosilovic/random-open-source-wallpaper/README.md

 3. Copy wallpaper in `public/images` folder.
 Make sure to use nonexistent name.

-4. Add wallpaper name (including extension) at the end of the `@wallpapers` class variable in [wallpaper.rb](https://github.com/hermanzdosilovic/random-open-source-wallpaper/blob/master/lib/wallpaper.rb) file.

-5. Commit and push your changes
+4. Commit and push your changes

-6. Create a new pull request
+5. Create a new pull request

+## Routes

+* `rosw.ddns.net` display random wallpaper

+* `rosw.ddns.net/download` download random wallpaper

 ## Some Ideas for Future

 * Adding tags to wallpapers
 * Returning wallpapers in specific size
-* Download wallpapers every time you visit page